Mortgage Broker

 Should I choose an FHA or conventional loan for a Minneapolis home?+

 The better option depends on your credit, savings, and time horizon.
-FHA loans allow down payments as low as 3.5 percent and can work well for buyers rebuilding credit, but the mortgage insurance usually remains for the life of the loan when you put less than 10 percent down.
-Conventional loans can start at 3 percent down for qualified buyers, and private mortgage insurance can often be removed once you reach about 20 percent equity.
-In a city where many home prices fall in the three hundred to four hundred thousand dollar range, that difference can add up over several years.
+For a typical home near the Zillow Home Value Index of $330,882, an FHA loan carries a 1.75 percent upfront mortgage insurance premium — about $5,790 on that value — plus ongoing monthly MIP for the life of the loan when you put less than 10 percent down.
+For buyers with 700+ credit and a decent down payment, conventional usually wins on total cost because private mortgage insurance can often be removed once you reach about 20 percent equity.
+FHA still serves well for buyers with lower credit, higher debt-to-income, or limited reserves.
 We run side-by-side comparisons for your specific scenario so you can see which structure leads to a lower long-term cost.

-Does it make sense to refinance my Minneapolis home with rates around six to seven percent?+
+Does it make sense to refinance my Minneapolis home with rates around six percent?+

-If you locked a very low rate in 2020 or 2021, refinancing into today's rates is rarely a good idea.
-On the other hand, if you bought when rates spiked higher in 2022 through 2024, there may be room to bring your rate down or shorten your term.
-A common guideline is that refinancing becomes worth exploring when you can lower your rate by roughly one percentage point and expect to stay in the home long enough to recoup closing costs.
-We offer free break-even analysis that uses your balance, current rate, and expected timeline so you can see whether a new loan actually improves your position.
+The average 30-year mortgage rate sat near 6.1 percent in January 2026, so the math depends entirely on what rate you already have.
+If you locked a very low rate in 2020 or 2021, refinancing today rarely pays off.
+If you bought when rates spiked higher in 2022 through 2024, there may be room to bring your rate down or shorten your term.
+A common guideline is that a refinance becomes worth exploring when you can lower your rate by roughly 0.75 percentage points or more and plan to stay in the home at least three more years to recoup closing costs.
+We offer free break-even analysis using our refinance calculator so you can see whether a new loan actually improves your position.

 Your Minneapolis